 What is Secondary Spend?

-The most common products and services that comprise secondary spend have traditionally been nutritional supplements, retail, facility extras like towels/lockers, and private training services.
+The most common products and services that comprise secondary spending have traditionally been nutritional supplements, retail, facility extras like towels/lockers, and private training services.

-The profitability of secondary spend has become so commonplace that many clubs now depend on it for considerable margins of their monthly revenue.
-Since clubs are also becoming increasingly digitized, many have opted to provide secondary spend opportunities both in house and online as well.
+The profitability of secondary spending has become so commonplace that many clubs now depend on it for considerable margins of their monthly revenue.
+Since clubs are also becoming increasingly digitized, many have opted to provide secondary spending opportunities both in-house and online as well.

 As clubs are continually adding to their services, opportunities for secondary spend have exhibited similar patterns of expansion.
 For example, given the buzz surrounding body scanning technology right now, many clubs have purchased scanners in which users can pay small fees to get a full BMI report.
 Other clubs have opted for other new age opportunities, like VR Fitness classes, or personalized diet plans to drive additional revenue.

 In order to gauge the impact of your club’s secondary spend, your central club management system should regulate inventory, revenue, and projected sales in the future.
 These measures can be instrumental for you to analyze what products and services are financially bettering your club, and what should be replaced with a product with higher earning power.

 Club owners have shifted their mission to transform the typical experience at a fitness club to encapsulate much more.
 According to IHRSA, clubs that have higher secondary spend generally have higher retention (IHRSA 2018 Global Report).
 This figure directly correlates with degrees of member “buy-in” or how much their clients feel a personal level of connection with their gym.